Categories

 Don’t: Use keywords like “pod” or “print on demand”

-Yes, our data shows that more shops are popping up on Etsy using these keywords in their listings.
+Our data shows that more shops are popping up on Etsy using these keywords in their listings.
 But that doesn’t mean you should.

-If your business model is selling tote bags or coffee mugs, printed directly from a wholesaler with your own unique designs, then these keywords won’t help you.
+If your business model is selling tote bags or coffee mugs printed directly from a wholesaler with your own unique designs, then these keywords won’t help you.
 That’s because they’re industry terms.
 And shoppers looking for your products won’t use them.

 So rather than using industry keywords like “print on demand” focus on keywords that are true to the product you offer and the specific characteristics for that listing.

 On the other hand, if your business model is selling your own digital downloads for other businesses to use in their print on demand operation, by all means, use these keywords.
 That’s because your customers are other businesses and not necessarily consumers.
-Sure, you may sell quite a few of your digital art files to DIYers that design their own clothing at home.
-But your target market is probably another business interested in your designs for commercial purposes.

 Do: Use trusted manufacturers.

-Think about it this way.
-If you use a crappy manufacturer, what happens when your customer receives a faulty or damaged product?
+Think about it this way: If you use a crappy manufacturer, what happens when your customer receives a faulty or damaged product?
 You might think it’s not your problem because you didn’t dispatch the product.

 Don’t: Only sell t-shirts.

 Ten years ago, Etsy was synonymous with selling small products made by the hands of artisans.
+For better or worse, that’s changed.

 Similarly, several years ago, t-shirts were the go-to product to be sold using the POD business model.
+But again, that’s changed.

-Today, the products that can be sold using the POD business model are limited only by the supplier you use.
+Today, Etsy products that can be sold using the POD business model are limited only by the supplier you use.
+Pillows, mugs, underwear, metal wall art, books, dog clothing, jewelry, you name it.

 So, consider this: the products and artwork you sell define your Etsy print on demand business.
 Not the POD business model itself.

-Do: Embrace it as a POD business.
+Do: Embrace your Etsy shop as a POD business.

-You can sell print-on-demand products on Etsy, and you should embrace that.
-However, it’s important to remember that any designs you’re selling must be your designs and not infringe on copyright.
+But the premise is this: You can sell print-on-demand products on Etsy, and you should embrace that.
+However, it’s important to remember that any designs you’re selling must be your designs and cannot infringe on copyright owned by anyone else.

-Yes, you can pay professional designers to create a design for you, but you need to make sure you receive commercial licensing from those designers.
 If not, there’s a chance the graphic designer can drop a copyright claim on your Etsy shop, essentially shutting down your business on Etsy for good.

-So as long as you have permission from the designer you should be ok.
+So as long as you have permission from the designer, you should be ok.

 Copyright infringement is no joke, and Etsy takes it very seriously.
-Do yourself a favor and stay up to date on Etsy’s rules.
-They’re constantly changing!
+Do yourself a favor and stay up to date on Etsy’s rules—they’re constantly changing!

-Don’t: Assume it’s easy.
+Don’t: Assume POD is easy.

 There are tons of articles and YouTube videos out there explaining how setting up an Etsy print on demand shop is a breeze.
 And how you can “set and forget” your business and generate income while only working a couple hours a week, and blah blah blah.